PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Simulation-Based Validation Setup

-\paragraph{Trajectory Similarity} The performance metrics used to compare the driving trajectories were adopted from \cite{jekel2019similarity} and \cite{kim2023opemi}.
+The performance metrics used to compare the driving trajectories were adopted from~\cite{jekel2019similarity,kim2023opemi}.
 We measure the similarity between driving trajectories based on lane center positioning.
 We use partial curve mapping, Frechet distance, area between curves, curve length, and dynamic time warping from \cite{jekel2019similarity}, and the Driving Trajectory Stability Index (DTSI) from \cite{kim2023opemi}.
+These trajectory metrics capture complementary aspects of spatial deviation, including geometric similarity, accumulated lateral error, temporal alignment of motion profiles, and overall path stability relative to the latency-free baseline.

+All evaluations were conducted in a deterministic closed-loop simulation environment with fixed speed and predefined latency injection profiles.
+Under identical latency settings, repeated trials yield identical steering outputs and vehicle trajectories.
+Therefore, a single representative evaluation per latency condition is sufficient to characterize system behavior.